+Different modes of usage may have different benefits, like using a lotion containing vitamin C as opposed to taking vitamin C supplements.
 Let’s break down vitamin C’s seven biggest benefits for your skin in detail.

 Healthy skin means hydrated skin, and vitamin C is important for moisturization.
 A 2017 research review indicates that most healthy skin cells and organs have lots of vitamin C, meaning vitamin C accumulates in your body as blood circulates.

 More importantly, vitamin C can decrease transepidermal water loss or TEWL, which is any water loss to the surface of your skin.
 TEWL tends to decrease if you have naturally dry skin or normal skin or spend time in a dry climate, so a moisturizer or skin serum that includes vitamin C may help retain water and decrease water loss during the day.

 Add vitamin C with other hydrating ingredients like hyaluronic acid, salicylic acid, glycerin, and l-ascorbic acid for skin, and you might see major improvements to your skin’s barrier and its overall health.
 As an added benefit, more hydration may reduce the signs of aging depending on the efficacy of your chosen product.